noahpodgurski/Connect4AI/README.md

 1. Comment out line `576` to skip training and begin testing on pre-trained model.
 Running line `576` will overwrite the model
 2. Generations to train until stopping: line `567`
 3. Play against the computer after training: line `582`
+4. Comment out all pygame lines to disable drawing and make training much faster.

 # Training
 Due to the nature of the game, we can have up to [1.0 * 10^20 possible states](https://math.stackexchange.com/questions/301106/how-many-different-game-situations-has-connect-four) meaning the neural network will become quite complex.
 The model does struggle with the basic concept of blocking your opponent from getting 4.
 I was considering adding this into a weight function, but decided to leave it.
 Theoretically, running with a fitness based strictly on wins and losses, would lead the model to make that conclusion at some point.